tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 a handshake, abandons the connection, and then immediately starts a new handshake, it may not be possible to tell which connection a given protected record is for.
-In these cases, trial decryption MAY be necessary, though implementations could use CIDs.
+In these cases, trial decryption may be necessary, though implementations could use CIDs.

 # Example of Handshake with Timeout and Retransmission